rachelng-rpas/openreoc/articles/Record-Keeping Guide/01-overview-casa-requirements.md

 CASA requires certified RPA operators (ReOC holders) to maintain records for three core reasons:

-1. **Safety: Records provide a documented trail of who flew what, where, when, and under what conditions.
+1. **Safety**: Records provide a documented trail of who flew what, where, when, and under what conditions.
 If something goes wrong, these records help investigators piece together what happened.

 2. **Accountability**: The Chief Remote Pilot (CRP) is personally responsible for the safe conduct of operations under the ReOC.
 Records prove that the CRP is managing operations, training, and maintenance properly.